Zinoex/certified-neural-approximations/CONTRIBUTING.md

 # How to develop on this project

-grid_neural_abstractions welcomes contributions from the community.
+certified_neural_approximations welcomes contributions from the community.

 **You need PYTHON3!**